… With Representation For All

 Meet Our Director

-Brenda Choresi Carter has led the Reflective Democracy Campaign since its launch in 2014, directing its numerous initiatives and overall strategic direction.
-An organizer, strategic campaigner, and scholar of American culture and politics, Brenda previously served as an organizer and strategist in the labor movement, starting as a rank-and-file leader of the campaign to win union recognition by research and teaching assistants at Yale University.
-As special assistant to the president of UNITE HERE, the union of hospitality industry workers, she helped empower a workforce of mostly immigrants, people of color, and women.
+Brenda Choresi Carter has led the Reflective Democracy Campaign since its inception in 2014, building it into a nationally recognized catalyst for change.
+A strategic campaigner and expert in American culture and politics, Brenda previously served as an organizer and strategist in the labor movement, where she led organizing, electoral, and legislative campaigns.
 She graduated from Georgetown University and earned a PhD in American Studies from Yale University.
-She has taught at Brown University and the Wesleyan Center for Prison Education, and has presented at conferences and institutes across the U.S. and internationally.
+Brenda has taught at Brown University and the Wesleyan Center for Prison Education, and presents at conferences and institutes across the U.S. and internationally.